Elton! Arctic Monkeys! Rick Astley! Glastonbury 2023's most magical moments on Worthy Farm

 The Legends slot at Glastonbury is often just as hyped as the headliner’s session and this year’s offering felt like a really big hug, one welcomed by the entire Pyramid Stage.
 Yusuf/Cat Stevens’ set was simply wonderful, a soothing, sultry hour of his most beloved tracks.
 The George Harrison medley featuring ‘Here Comes The Sun’ was a proper Glastonbury move but the best moments came when he addressed the crowd, showing his sincerity and gratitude for playing on the greatest stage on the planet.
 The heartfelt rendition of ‘Father and Son’ signalled the end of a beautiful performance and if you weren’t weeping by this point, you were at least feeling warmer inside than you were before Yusuf started.
 (JA)

-Lil Nas X’s spectacular Pyramid moment was one-of-a-king
+Lil Nas X’s spectacular Pyramid moment was one-of-a-kind

 Beneath the eye-poppingly bright visuals and shades of meme culture humour, on his 2021 debut album ‘Montero’, Lil Nas X was deeply connected to his feelings: emotional revelations gave into the ecstatic physicality of pop music.
 The abundance of confidence in these bold and outward-facing songs came to life throughout the 24-year-old’s sunset slot on the Pyramid Stage, mixing high-octane dance routines with galactic club vibes and a deep well of emotion.